Soy Hull

 The final footwear design is the result of countless experiments, learnings and discussions in the laboratory, resulting in a prototype that showcases the versatility of soy hulls as a future material.

-Soy hulls provided by Nordic Soya Oy
+Soy hulls provided by Nordic Soya Oy.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients

-Soy hulls, cellulose
+Soy hulls, cellulose.